krzysztofmo/autorandr/README.md

 even when the lid is closed.
 Say you wanted to create two profiles: one with the lid closed and an external display connected and another one with lid open and the same external display connected.
-You will end up with two different profiles, but autorandrw won't be able to detect the correct profile, because both of the profiles will match.
+You will end up with two different profiles, but autorandr won't be able to detect the correct profile, because both of the profiles will match.
 The solution is to exclude internal display from being fingerprinted when the lid is closed by passing output's name to --skip-outputs option.